Equipment and Environment Requirements

 Testing policies and procedures

 Be sure to follow all testing rules.
-Otherwise, your test can be canceled and your fee will not be refunded.
+Otherwise, your test can be canceled and your fee won’t be refunded.

-- Don't use any unauthorized materials, including mobile devices, prewritten notes or textbooks at any time during the test.
+- Don’t use any unauthorized materials, including mobile devices, prewritten notes, or textbooks.

 - Personal recording devices of any kind are strictly prohibited.